How to Work Effectively and Efficiently: 14 Work Strategies

 - Use the task board in the personal space to organize priorities.

 3. Prioritize the most impactful tasks

-If you’re still left thinking - what should I start doing to be more effective?
+If you’re still left thinking - what should I start doing to collaborate effectively and get work done?
 A simple takeaway would be to prioritize.
 Prioritization allows you to make the most of your time at work.

-This process starts with your to-do list.
-Instead of cluttering up your list with unimportant tasks that might overwhelm you, focus on tasks that drive value first.
-Start your day by focusing on tasks that are important and urgent, in line with previously discussed deadlines.
+Being effective starts with your to-do list.
+Instead of cluttering up your list with low-impact tasks that overwhelm you, focus on tasks that drive value first.
+Start your day by selecting the tasks that are important and urgent, in line with previously discussed deadlines.

 Alongside urgency, focus on tasks that are important to your long-term goals.
 If a task is neither urgent nor important, it is not a priority.